Dread is the price we pay for caring deeply. So when dread shows up, that anxious uncertainty can be a reminder that love's still here.

 Equanimity: Finding Balance in Uncertain Times

-Spaces Still Available!
+Full - short waitlist.
+Commuter spaces available!
 Equanimity (upekkhā) is a highly-valued quality in Buddhist teachings.
 But what is it, and how do we cultivate it in our meditation practice?
 How can we access equanimity in daily life, especially in the midst of uncertainty, fear, and sadness over the suffering in the world?
 This retreat will offer instructions, talks, sitting and walking meditations, and practice discussions to support the development of equanimity in our formal practice.
 We can then apply equanimity to our life off the cushion.

-January 11 - January 17, 2026 Sunday - Saturday | 6 nights
+January 11 - January 17, 2026 | Sunday - Saturday | 6 nights

 Mettā Retreat: Teachings and Practices to Cultivate a Wise, Compassionate, and Resilient Heart

 10 CE Credits.
-Registration Open.
+Almost Full.
 This retreat will focus on the cultivation of mettā, or lovingkindness.
 Retreats allow us the space to dedicate focused time to meditation.
 Mettā practice is a path to wisdom and awakening.
 Through this steady continuity of practice, we will cultivate benevolence, friendliness, and goodwill as the guiding orientation of the heart and mind, allowing these qualities to naturally extend into daily life.
 We will also explore the companion qualities of mettā—compassion, joy, and equanimity.
 Together, these four practices, known as the brahmavihāras or Divine Abodes, foster self-confidence, self-acceptance, and inner steadiness.

-Training On-Land Dharma Institute
+Training | On-Land | Dharma Institute

-May 2026 - May 2028 Five residential retreats
+May 2026 - May 2028 | Five residential retreats

 Dedicated Practitioner Program